BlackZork/mqmgateway/README.md

   * **register** (required)

     Modbus register address in the form of <network_name>.<slave_id>.<register_number>
-    Where `register_number` is a decimal starting from 1.
+    If `register_number` is a decimal, then first register address is 1.
+    If `register_number` is a hexadecimal, then first register address is 0.

   * **register_type** (required)

-    Modbus register type: coil, input, holding
+    Modbus register type: coil, bit, input, holding

   * **count**